 06452 DRILL II GPA Level: Regular Grade Level: 10-12 Service ID: 03833400 (1 cr.)
-Prerequisites: Audition required This course prepares dan ce students for rehearsals and public performances as members of the campus extra-curricular drill team.
-Audition is

-In scourse prepares dance students for renearsals and public performances as members of the campus extra-curricular drill team.
-Addition is required and students are placed in the appropriate drill group based on skill level and ability.
+Prerequisites: Audition required This course prepares dance students for rehearsals and public performances as members of the campus extra-curricular drill team.
+Audition is required and students are placed in the appropriate drill group based on skill level and ability.
 Students will learn fundamental skills in several dance techniques: ballet, modern, jazz, tap, folk, character, and ethnic.
 In addition, course objectives will emphasize creative expression through movement, awareness of space, time, and energy in dance technique and improvisational studies; development of self- confidence using the body as an expressive instrument; and appreciation of dance as an art form.
 Typically, fees are charged for some activities of the ensemble (uniform accessories, extracurricular travel expense, etc.).